 A good reference (in the same or similar genre you are producing) will give you an approximate instrumental and tonal guide to follow if/when in doubt.
 This is very useful.

 A reference track or 2 in your given genre gives you a ballpark goal.

 It is very important to understand that the goal is not to make a carbon copy of the reference track or expect to copy the production techniques verbatim.
 Your track will never be the same as the reference it is a unique musical entity unto itself and what we need to consider is fairly broad frequency bands and instrumental balances rather than specifics.

 Bear in mind that the limiting on a mastered track will quite possibly be part of the sound character and of course at mix stage you should not really be using a limiter*. (more on than later) A limiter will increase the perceived density of a mix by reducing dynamic range and reducing the “peak to average” ratio of the mix and it’s sources.
 Try not to get bogged down with copying the density and thickness/pressure of the reference and concentrate on the tone and balances.
 Such as… Are the high hats or cymbals too splashy ?
 Too much sibilance in the lead vox ?
 Is there enough bass weight in the kick ?
 Is the snare muddy etc.?
+Are any of my lead synths sticking out of the mix too high ?
 So again I reinforce that you cannot expect to achieve exact results as a mastered track but it is a good tool, a guide to getting closer to your ultimate mix aspirations with limited expense and equipment.